ikonomov/DiabloX/README.md

    * Damage has been increased by 50% in Nightmare and Hell difficulty.
    * Bonus points to health have been increased to 100 [1] in Nightmare and 300 [3] in Hell difficulty for multi player, and 50 in Nightmare and 150 in Hell for single player.
    * Number per dlvl has been increased by 50% with a maximum of 250 [200].
-   * Mlvl for item drops has been increased by 8 in Nightmare and 16 in Hell.
    * Black Deaths have been changed to reduce vitality instead of life by one point on successful hit.
    * Diablo has 100% more health, fastest hit recovery and resistance to Holy Bolt.
 #### Engine: